Atwood Memorial Center

 General Guidelines

-Facilities are grouped in three categories for the purpose of determining who will schedule their usage and coordinate any contracts or billings involved.
+Facilities are grouped into three categories for the purpose of determining who will schedule their usage and coordinate any contracts or billings involved.
 Facilities should be reserved at least two weeks prior to an event.

 I. Scheduling and Coordinating

 The scheduling departments listed below maintain sole responsibility for the actual room schedule during the listed times.
 The coordinating department is responsible for arranging contracts and billings.
-The coordinating department will also follow through on the setup details for off campus groups.
+The coordinating department will also follow through on the setup details for off-campus groups.

 - Facilities scheduled by and coordinated through CSO are: